Bomb Threats at Community Centers.

 2017-FEB-21: Series of bomb threats target the North American Jewish community:

-Dozens of Jewish Community Centers (JCCs) in 27 U.S. states and one Canadian province received a total of almost 70 bomb threats during the interval 2017-JAN-01 to FEB-21.
-2 That is an averages of almost two telephoned threats during each working day.
+Dozens of Jewish Community Centers (JCCs) in 27 U.S. states and one Canadian province received a total of almost 70 bomb threats between 2017-JAN-01 and FEB-21.
+2 That is an average of almost two telephoned threats during each working day.

 On FEB-20, Ivanka Trump, who is Donald's first daughter and a convert to Judaism, tweeted her concern about the threats:

 "America is a nation built on the principle of religious tolerance.
 We must protect our houses of worship & religious centers."

 The next day, President Trump finally responded to the bomb threats.
 He said:

 "The anti-Semitic threats targeting our Jewish community and community centers are horrible, and are painful, and a very sad reminder of the work that still must be done to root out hate and prejudice and evil."